keiner5212/theorim-dev-challenge/README.md

 0. Review the __partitions.json and prueba_paula.json files.
 These are extracts from the database that represent the __partitions PK data and the user-generated schema from the business challenge.
 1. Review the code in engine-hydrator.js.
 This function pulls user-created schemas from DynamoDB and formats them as [JSON schemas](https://json-schema.org/learn).
 The function runs automatically every 5 minutes and pulls ALL schemas and datasets from DynamoDB and refreshes them with updates.
 As a result, it takes up to 5 minutes for changes made in Modeler to show up to users.
 This is inefficient since not all schemas are updated every 5 minutes.
 2. Review the code in src/modules/Modeler.js and jschema-engine/engine.js.
 These modules have all the functions used to update schemas through the "modeler" application section.
-3. Create a branch off p/1.7/dev named as feature/[your-initials] with your changes.
+3. Create a branch off main named as feature/[your-initials] with your changes.

 **Hints:**